 You can’t wake up one fine day, expecting your child to clean up his room cheerfully, without you having to tell him.
 You need to make it a habit and a part of his daily routine.
 Kids respond extremely well to predefined rules, so ensure that you clearly define a set of daily tasks for your child right since he begins preschool.
 If his daily timetable requires him to wash his plate after eating lunch before he can head to watch half an hour of TV, he is going to get accustomed to the habit of doing so.

 3. Praise When Necessary

 There are some things that come naturally to us adults given our evolved sense of judgment and responsibility.
 However, when your little one displays a hint of these traits, instead of letting them slide without notice, make sure you praise and encourage him for them.
 If your kid offers to watch over his younger sibling while you’re busy with chores, praise him saying, “I’m proud of you,” or “You’re a great brother and son.”
 These words of praise, apart from raising his spirit will also help him realize that his efforts are being observed and appreciated.
 It will thus his reinforce responsible behaviour.

 “Why haven’t you finished your homework yet?”, “Why is the empty snack bowl still lying in your room?” – The more you nag your little one with such statements, the more resistant he will be towards taking up responsibility.
 Scolding and being bitter might solve the problem at that instant, but it is never a permanent solution.

-The best way is to be supportive and encouraging while reminding your child of the things you expect from him.
+The best way is to be supportive and encouraging while reminding your child about the things you expect from him.
 For example, if your child has not finished his homework but is insisting on going to play at the park, say, “I’d love to take you, but you must finish your homework first.
-We can, then spend more time playing at the park”.
+We can then spend more time playing in the park”.
 Make him believe that you are on his side, not on the opposite team.

 5. Lead By Example